Magista08/EECS-470-Final-Project/README.md

 ## New Files

-We've added an example `icache` module.
-The `verilog/icache.sv` file has more comments explaining how it works, but the idea is it stores memory's response tag until memory returns that tag with the data.
+We've added an `icache` module in `verilog/icache.sv`.
+That file has more comments explaining how it works, but the idea is it stores memory's response tag until memory returns that tag with the data.
 More about how our processor's memory works will be presented in the final lab section.